Ticket to Ride (board game): Impact

-Ticket to Ride has been regarded as a landmark titles of the "board game renaissance", an early 2000s shift away from the 20th-century domination by well-established standby games like Monopoly and Life.
+Ticket to Ride has been regarded as a landmark title of the "board game renaissance", an early 2000s shift away from the 20th-century domination by well-established standby games like Monopoly and Life.

 Influenced in part by the game's popularity, the game's box dimensions (30 cm × 30 cm × 8 cm) became a popular standard for medium-size games, and are commonly referred to as "standard TtR size".

 Sales

 Ticket to Ride was first published in the United States by an American company, Days of Wonder.
 The very first sale of the game to a German distributor was 600 units, shipped on 27 February 2004, with French and English sales coming soon after.
 On 12 November 2004, nine months after its release, 250,000 copies of the Ticket to Ride board game had been sold.
-As of 2024, 18 million copies of the game have been sold worldwide.
-The estimates of the total number of the board games sold since the game's release show a consist increase:
+As of 2026, over 20 million copies of the game have been sold worldwide.
+The estimates of the total number of the board games sold since the game's release show a consistent increase: